“What board game should I get for my 10 year old?”

 When I learned this game, it was on a “mega sized” version at Gen con (the largest board gaming convention in the US).
 That was a lot of fun!

 Another cool thing about this game is that you can buy other base games (such as the European version) without needing the original game (with the North American map).
+This is my board game pick for introducing new players to the strategy genre.

 Difficulty – 2/5